SuperDARNCanada/borealis/docs/source/new_experiments.rst

      - Sets a minimum amount of time during which CFS will not change the frequency of a CFS slice after it has been set
    * - ``cfs_pwr_threshold``
-     - -20 dB
+     - None
      - Sets a threshold power difference that a CFS scan must exceed before a frequency is switched.
        If another frequency is lower in power than the current frequency was when set by the threshold or if the current frequency power has increased by more than the threshold, then CFS will set a new frequency for the CFS slices.
+When set the threshold value must be greater than zero.
    * - ``cfs_fft_n``
      - 512
      - Sets the number of samples used in the FFT during CFS processing.
 Determines the frequency